-Rou Cong Rong herb by Ray Sahelian, M.D.
-Health benefit of Rou Cong Rong herb and extract
+Rou Cong Rong herb extract by Ray

 The dried fleshy stems of Cistanche deserticola in known in China as Rou Cong Rong.
 In Japan, the species used is Cistanche salsa.
 Rou cong rong also grows in Mongolia.
 According to one Chinese researcher, Rou Cong Rong is one of the commonly used drugs in Chinese traditional medicine.
 It is used to reinforce the vital function of kidney and to influence fertility, leukorrhea and metrorrhagia in women.